 or tears the spinal cord tissue.

-The spinal cord carries signals that dictate the body's ability to
+The spinal cord carries signals that dictate the body's ability to move

-cord injuries receive immediate emergency medical care.
+receive immediate emergency medical care.

 Most spinal cord injuries are the result a sudden, traumatic injury.
 They